Renewed call for full investigation into bombing which took the life of Offaly teenager

 Paddy Stanley was only 16 when he was killed in a bomb blast in Belturbet, Co Cavan on December 28, 1972.

-Fianna Fail TD Brendan Smith has renewed his call for a full investigation into the Belturbet bombings during which a teenager from Clara lost his life.
+Fianna Fail TD Brendan Smith has renewed his call for a full investigation into the Belturbet bombings during which a teenager from Offaly lost his life.

+Paddy Stanley from Clara was only 16 when he was killed in a bomb blast in Belturbet, Co Cavan on December 28, 1972.

 Paddy was working as an assistant, delivering gas cylinders to businesses.
 He and the driver had just one last stop to make but the shop they were due to make a delivery to was closed which meant they had to stay the night.